Get a quote

 – A confirmation email is sent to the provided email address

-– Payment information is stored securely (e.g., tokenized, not stored as plain text)
+– Payment information is stored securely, not as plain text

-– Saved payment methods are displayed for selection in future checkouts
+– Saved payment methods are shown for selection in future checkouts

 – Users can update or delete saved payment methods